vikingdata/articles/databases/mysql/AWS_EC2_RDS_Aurora.md

         * 60 to 120 seconds
     * Replication to Read Replica is done by normal MySQL replication.
     * Storage auto scaling available vertically.
+        * Does not scale cpu and memory.
+	* Auto scaling for adding replicas available.

 * * *
 <a name=a></a>Aurora